tymaestro/PP5-2022/README.md

 ![Empty Basket](/media/readme/readme/empty-basket-pp5.png)

 This is a detail of a basket with items in it.
 The total price is calculated and there is the option to update tours or delete them from the basket, as well as an option to proceed to the checkout.
+The update button brings you back to the tours page so you can more of the same tour or a different one.
+The delete button allows you to remove the chosen tour.

 ![Basket with Items](/media/readme/readme/basket-detail-pp5.png)